 Active Learning and other popular learning strategies encourage teachers to have students work in groups to solve problems, to collaborate.

 When students work together they can encounter the same challenges faced by any group.
-When a sense of community has been established among students they are better prepared to deal with the task of working effectively in groups.
+We can better prepare students to deal with the task of working effectively in groups by building a sense of community.

 Overwriting Bad History